Nothing Is Real - Pop's Struggle With Authenticity

 RepeatedComments

-Author David Hepworth reflects on pop music's struggles with authenticity.
+Author and broadcaster David Hepworth reflects on pop music's struggles with authenticity.

 2/5.
 From the elementary pop-rock schism of the '60s to the bewildering array of compounds mapping the contemporary musical landscape, pop terminology has been a trap for frauds and a charter for pseuds. there's only one term that works.